auth0/docs/articles/cms/wordpress/troubleshoot.md

 ### I'm seeing the error message "Failed cross origin authentication" or "No verifier returned from client" in my browser's console logs when trying to log in.

-Check your "Allowed Callback URLs" and "Allowed Origins (CORS)" fields in the Application settings for your WordPress site to make sure those are correct.
+Check your "Allowed Callback URLs" and "Allowed Origins (CORS)" fields in the [Application](${manage_url}/#/applications) settings for your WordPress site to make sure those are correct.
 If you're using a Chromium-based browser, review our [docs page on cross-origin authentication](/cross-origin-authentication#limitations-of-cross-origin-authentication) to make sure you don't have third-party cookies turned off.

 ### How do I setup Passwordless login?

 Passwordless login is possible any Auth0-enabled website using email or SMS.
 To make this work on your WordPress site:

-1. Turn on Passwordless Login	from the plugin settings' **Features** tab and save
+1. Turn on "Passwordless Login" from the plugin settings' **Features** tab and save
-2. In your Auth0 dashboard, go to **Connections > Passwordless**
+2. In your Auth0 dashboard, go to **[Connections > Passwordless](${manage_url}/#/connections/passwordless)**
 	1. To use email, turn on the **Email** connection and modify the settings, if desired.
 This will turn on email code login (users are emailed a code which is then typed into the login form on your site).
 	2. To use a "magic link" (emailed link will automatically log users in), add `{passwordlessMethod: 'code'}` to the "Extra Settings" field in the plugin settings' **Advanced** tab.
 	3. To use SMS login, turn on the **SMS** connection and follow the steps to setup a Twilio developer account (this will require a paid Twilio account depending on usage).

-The Auth0 login form will select a passwordless method depending on which connection is activated above.
+The Auth0 login form will select a Passwordless method depending on which connection is activated above.
 If you have both connections active, it will default to email.
 In this case, either turn off the email connection to show SMS or add `sms` to the "Connections" field in the plugin settings' **Advanced** tab

 ### I have two accounts for the same user in WordPress.